martylanger/lets-api/README.md

 ## Unsolved Problems

 As described above, the ownership structure for ballots and choices is still a work in progress.
+The details have yet to be worked out, but the voting and nomination processes ought to be intuitive and sufficiently secure.

-Later on in development I intend to add the capability for users to keep contacts and groups of contacts, as well as to own their ballots/votes.
+Later on in development I intend to add capabilities for users to keep contacts and groups of contacts, as well as to own their ballots/votes.

 ## ERD